 A proportion of known nest sites falls outside of suitable habitat (as identified by forest cover polygons) and this proportion varies according to the spatial scale of analysis.
-The available evidence shows that although Marbled Murrelets seldom re-use nests trees from year to year, the frequency of re-use increases with the degree of habitat loss in a region (Burger et al. 2009b).
+The available evidence shows that although Marbled Murrelets seldom re-use nest trees from year to year, the frequency of re-use increases with the degree of habitat loss in a region (Burger et al. 2009b).
 Hence the use of a nest tree is an indicator of suitable habitat.
 All available geo-referenced nest locations are thus retained for use in this identification of critical habitat.

-Known nest records include 226 sites, collected between 1990 and 2002, compiled by the B.C Conservation Data Center (2013), five nest sites collected between 2005 and 2007 on Southern Vancouver Island by the United States Forest Service (Bloxton and Raphael 2009), and a single site discovered near Chilliwack, B.C, in 1955 (Ryder et al 2012).
+Known nest records include 217 sites, collected between 1990 and 2002, compiled by the B.C Conservation Data Center (2013), 14 sites for Mussel Inlet identified in 1992 (n=2) and 1999 (n=12) (Waterhouse et al. 2011), five nest sites collected between 2005 and 2007 on Southern Vancouver Island by the United States Forest Service (Bloxton and Raphael 2009), 3 nest sites located in southwest Vancouver Island by University of Victoria researchers between 1990 and 1999 (A. Burger, pers. comm., 2014), and a single site discovered near Chilliwack, B.C, in 1955 (Ryder et al 2012).
 As many of the nest locations were derived from telemetry or before advanced GPS technology, a 200 m radius is established around each record to account for locational uncertainty.
 A single nest record derived from a verbal description was given a 400 m radius to account for a larger location uncertainty.
 Additional nest records currently not available may be included in the future.